ICPLAZA-org/icplaza/docs/developers/clients.md

 [gRPC-Gateway](https://grpc-ecosystem.github.io/grpc-gateway/) reads a gRPC service definition and generates a reverse-proxy server which translates RESTful JSON API into gRPC.
-With gRPC-Gateway, users can use REST to interact the Cosmos gRPC service.
+With gRPC-Gateway, users can use REST to interact with the Cosmos gRPC service.

 See the list of supported gRPC-Gateway API endpoints for the Evmos testnet [here](https://api.evmos.dev/).